How the 3MT competition works

 • Cross-faculty entrants must compete in the heat organised by the faculty of their main supervisor.
 If this faculty has not organised a Faculty Heat, then they may compete in the online Open Heat.

-• If a doctoral candidate would like to take part in the Open Heat due to exceptional circumstances, they would need to apply to register via the 3MT Open Heat online form.
+• If a doctoral candidate would like to take part in the Open Heat due to exceptional circumstances, they would need to apply to register via the 3MT Open Heat online registration form.

 Entry terms and conditions